 Magasin takes leadership in showing responsibility within the products we sell, the services we offer and the way we conduct our business.
-We take care of our customers, employees and suppliers.
-It is important for Magasin that we act as a responsible and credible player in society.

-Today, responsibility and quality are still a big part of our values, but globalisation and the complex world we live in has meant that the concepts are expanding.
+We take care of our customers, employees and suppliers, and it is important for Magasin that we act as a responsible and credible player in society.
+Responsibility and quality are still a big part of our values, but globalisation and the complex world we live in has meant that the concepts are expanding.
 We all have a responsibility to try to make things better.
 Not least when, like us, you have deep, Danish roots and great attention in society.
-Quality and responsibility has become much more extensive than before, and we as a modern company, has an extended responsibility.
+Quality and responsibility has become much more extensive than before, and we as a modern company, haves an extended responsibility.

-On that basis, we have initiated a new systematic work approach with the responsibility of our products, our service, our culture and our physical surroundings.

-The work has only just begun and it is a work that will continue as long as Magasin are influencing the habits and wishes of the Danes.
-That is why we have set up a management team to improve and document our work with responsibility.
+On that basis, we have initiated a new systematic work approach with the responsibility of our products, our services, our culture and our physical surroundings.
+The work has only just begun and it is a work that will continue as long as Magasin are influencing the habits and wishes of the people around us.
+That is why we have set up a steering committee with management participation to improve and document our work with responsibility.
 Based on the principles behind the UN's 17 Sustainable Development Goals, we have developed a management tool to help us involve the accountability perspective explicitly in our decisions, and work proactively to bring accountability to the core of our business.
 We believe in progress through people and processes.
-The Group is chaired by the CEO and composed of the responsible for each business entity.
-This has been done to put maximum decision-making power behind the work.
+The group is composed by the responsible directors for each business entity and chaired the CEO, to put maximum decision-making power behind the work.

-At Magasin, we encourage all our partners to join our efforts in taking responsibility; for human, environment and the planet.
+At Magasin, we encourage all our partners to join our efforts in taking responsibility; for people, the environment and the planet.
 Taking responsibility is for Magasin about having overview of, all processes, all parts of the company, all parts of the production as well as assisting our customers with how to treat and take care of our products to make them last longer.

-For more information visit Magasin's We Love to Care universe at magasin.dk/we-love-to-care.html we you will find our new CSR report 2023 "To have and take responsibility - Structure for Magasin's work with responsibility".
+For more information visit Magasin's We Love to Care universe at www.magasin.dk/ansvarlighed/ where you will also find our CSR report "To have and take responsibility - Structure for Magasin's work with responsibility".